mximp/se-limitations-slr/study-assesment-round-I-<ID>.md

 ## Has the study raised any issues of Symbolic Execution?

-Please examine Abstract, Introduction and Contribution sections on the subject of mentioning issues/difficulties/challenges/etc. of
+Please examine the paper on the subject of mentioning issues/difficulties/challenges/etc. of Symbolic Execution.
-Symbolic Execution.

 5. (Yes/No): `???`